 - Though it doesn't turn out as badly as one would think.
 Koris takes no offense at the name, and even states that though he has thought of requesting a transfer to another ship, he would never leave the Qwib Qwib.
-This isn't really Tali not wanting to offend Koris so much as it is that, being a daughter of a different admiral, she has probably already heard more than enough about the ship for one lifetime.

 - Not a disability exactly but Hanyuu from Higurashi no Naku Koro ni was born with horns.
 When she's a human no one mentions her horns except for Takano in the sound novels due to this.

 - In Dominic Deegan, Gregory manages to blow Luna's first impression of him by mentioning her tusks this way.

 - Though really, that's just the fact that Gregory's a master of the Pun and pops them off constantly.
 In this particular case it was just the wrong subject to pick.